Report a street light fault

 Report it by phone

-To report serious or dangerous damage outside normal office hours, call Thames Valley Police on 101.
+To report serious or dangerous damage such as exposed live cables, outside normal office hours call 0345 310 1111 or Thames Valley Police on 101.

 If you are reporting a damaged streetlight it may be dangerous, especially if any wiring can be seen.
 You should not attempt to help by covering up or touching the wires but, if necessary, you should warn children to keep away.